White Night festivals: Finland

+France

+Paris has had its famous Nuit Blanche festival since 2001, when it was started by mayor Bertrand Delanoë.

 Iceland

 The summer solstice in Iceland is celebrated on the 24th of June, on the day of St. John the Baptist, when only three hours of modest darkness are experienced in the region of Reykjavík.
 It is called Jónsmessa, and it is celebrated in small groups of family or friends around bonfires.
 It is however not as popular as it was before, and most people don't take any part of it, although some people hold on to it.
 Icelandic folk stories say that on this day all of nature is thought to work in an unusual way, with rocks and herbs gaining magical powers, cows gaining the ability to speak, seals take on human form, and elves emerge from the netherworld.
-It is also less commonly known as the Viking New Year.

 Italy

 In 2005, Rome's Notte Bianca (English: White Night) was held in mid-September, and the guest star was Roberto Benigni.
 There were similar initiatives in other cities as well.
 In Naples it first took place at the end of October 2005 with numerous concerts (Baglioni, Pino Daniele, 99 Posse, Almamegretta, Stadio) and theatrical and cultural events.
 The attendance was twice the population of Naples itself.
 Other Italian Notti Bianche took place in Genoa, Turin, Reggio Calabria, Catanzaro and Pescara.